AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

 ^^^^^^^^^^^^^

 Display progress for use in IDEs.
-This command is mainly intended for integration in IDEs, e.g. GPS.
+This command is mainly intended for integration in IDEs, e.g. GNAT Studio.